verrazzano/docs/content/en/docs/setup/install/installation.md

 To prepare for installing on OLCNE, see [Prepare for the OCLNE install](../../platforms/olcne/olcne).

+To prepare for installing on kind, see [Prepare for the kind install](../../platforms/kind/kind).

 ### Install the Verrazzano Platform Operator

 Verrazzano provides a platform [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)